Internal Information System

 No action will be taken on the information received:

-1.º When the facts reported lack any likelihood, the information sent is scarce, its description excessively generic and inconcrete, or there is a lack of evidence that does not allow a reasonable verification of the same and a minimum determination of the treatment to be given to said facts.
+1.º When the facts reported lack any likelihood, the information transmitted is scarce, its description excessively generic and inconcrete, or there is a lack of evidence that does not allow a reasonable verification of the same and a minimum determination of the treatment to be given to said facts.

 Guarantee of confidentiality:

-The processing of personal data arising from the application of Law 2/2023 will be governed by the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council, of 27 April 2016, in Organic Law 3/2018, of 5 December, on the Protection of Personal Data and guarantee of digital rights, and in Organic Law 7/2021, of 26 May, on the protection of personal data processed for the purposes of prevention, detection, investigation and prosecution of criminal offences and the execution of criminal penalties.
+The processing of personal data resulting from the application of Law 2/2023 will be governed by the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council, of 27 April 2016, in Organic Law 3/2018, of 5 December, on the Protection of Personal Data and guarantee of digital rights, and in Organic Law 7/2021, of 26 May, on the protection of personal data processed for the purposes of prevention, detection, investigation and prosecution of criminal offences and the execution of criminal sanctions.

 No condition of interested party of the informant: